 When an LDL particle sticks to the artery wall, immune particles rush to the site, cause an uproar, and eventually form plaques.
-Point being: Without inflammation, you wouldn’t have atherosclerosis.
+The point being: Without inflammation, you wouldn’t have atherosclerosis.
 Because of this, many protocols target inflammation to reduce heart disease risk.
 Even statins (best known for lowering cholesterol) have a powerful anti-inflammatory effect.

 Can fasting reduce inflammation?
 The research suggests yes.
-One study published in Nutrition Journal, for instance, found that 12 weeks of alternate day fasting decreased CRP (a marker of inflammation) in normal weight and overweight adults.
+One study published in Nutrition Journal, for instance, found that 12 weeks of alternate-day fasting decreased CRP (a marker of inflammation) in normal weight and overweight adults.

 #6: Lower triglycerides and higher HDL

 Triglycerides are tiny bundles of fat that circulate in the blood for energy.
 Lower triglycerides are linked to lower heart disease risk.

 The high-density lipoprotein (HDL) molecule cruises the bloodstream to remove oxidized (or “bad”) cholesterol from blood vessel walls.
 Higher HDL is linked to lower heart disease risk.